-You feel incredibly sad, then you feel really angry, then you feel remorseful, then you wonder if it was the right decision, then you get sad again, then you start to feel a bit better, then you start seeing their name and people who look like them everywhere you go and hear songs on the radio and go to places you used to go to together- it’s torture and all the pain comes up that you’re desperately trying to stuff down to your toes, just so you can function.
-It’s not always pretty but it is all completely normal.
+You can incredibly sad, then really angry, then remorseful, then you wonder if it was the right decision, then you get sad again, then you start to feel a bit better, then you start seeing their name and people who look like them everywhere you go and hear songs on the radio and go to places you used to go to together- it’s torture and all the pain comes up that you’re desperately trying to stuff down to your toes, just so you can function.
+It’s not always pretty but it is completely normal.

 You’re trying to mentally and emotionally process everything and as you do that, different emotions are going to come up for you at different times.
 Allow them to come up and do NOT judge yourself for them.
 Acknowledge them and allow yourself to feel all of it.
 Even if the relationship was dysfunctional for most of your time together, you still have the right to feel pain and sadness.

-As you go through the grief process, I recommend writing a letter to your ex saying everything you want to say, everything you feel, about the relationship, everything that has been circulating through your head, don’t hold back…but don’t send it to them.
+As you go through the grief process, I recommend writing what I call “the break up letter”.
+This is a letter dedicated to your ex saying everything you want to say, everything you feel, about the relationship, everything that has been circulating through your head, don’t hold back…but don’t send the letter to them.
 The point behind this exercise is to give yourself the closure you deserve to move forward.

 Extracting the lessons from a relationship that didn’t work out is one of the most beneficial things you can do to turn an unfortunate situation into a positive one.
 There’s at least one lesson to learn, if not more, from every breakup we go through regardless of the reason for the breakup or how long you were together.